hack-r/theVault/README.md

 1. Goldhat Free Market
 2. The epic 2024 'medical thriller' ["Baby X" by Kira Peikoff](https://www.barnesandnoble.com/w/baby-x-kira-peikoff/1143604735), which explores a near-future darknet vendor store for selling DNA in wake of advances in fertilization technologies.

-Goldhat itself was a PHP upgrade and security enhancement fork of Eckmar's Marketplace v2.0.
-Shout out to Eckmar: XMPP: eckmar@creep.im or eckmar@xmpp.zone.
+Goldhat was a legal darknet market-like store comprising a major PHP upgrade (from v7 to v8, with many ripple effects) as well as a security enhancement fork of Eckmar's Marketplace v2.0 with significant hardening of Nginx.
+Goldhat also restricted user-to-user communications and implemented other safeguards to prevent abuse during its public beta.
+Thanks to Eckmar, who can be contacted on XMPP: eckmar@creep.im or eckmar@xmpp.zone.

+Happy Valentine's Day to KP. <3

 ## 🚀 Project Overview